 Katz Deli, a New York institution which opened in 1888, is the oldest deli in America, famed for their meaty sandwiches.
 Although they go through over 40lbs of beef brisket daily, their pastrami which comes from the navel of the cow, is their best seller – apparently they shift 4000 sandwiches a day, that’s 1500lbs of animal!
 The meat is first cured, rubbed in spices, smoked, then steamed – the whole process can take up to a month to get right and recipe hasn’t changed in generations.
 The meat is then cut against the grain for extra tenderness and if you haven’t been here before, you need to go for the original, in my opinion, which is the pastrami on rye with mustard.
 It’s immense!

 The pickles comes in two forms, half sour and whole sour.
 Put simply the half sour is brined for less time giving it a firmer texture and more of it’s natural inherent sweetness is still there.
-And the whole sour, well you get the picture.
+And the whole sour, has more of a brined, pickled tang to them.

 When did I go?
 June 2012

 The good: My previous experience of pastrami was from my supermarket deli which was pleasant enough, the sandwiches here though, are just a different league.
 The mouth-wateringly good pastrami is hands down one of the most gorgeous things of eaten in NYC.
 Coming here is not just an experience, it’s an event and I came close to making the same noises as “Sally” did.